Celeron/gcc-celeronkeyinputlib/README.md

 -----------

 Not yet written...

-See [description on former library port in assembler...] (<http://we.easyelectronics.ru/AVR/avrasm-biblioteka-procedur-dlya-intellektualnoy-obrabotki-vvoda-v-mk-sobytiy-ot-knopok-i-enkoderov-chast-1-avtorskaya-metodika-i-realizaciya.html >)
+See instead [description on former library port in assembler...] (<http://we.easyelectronics.ru/AVR/avrasm-biblioteka-procedur-dlya-intellektualnoy-obrabotki-vvoda-v-mk-sobytiy-ot-knopok-i-enkoderov-chast-1-avtorskaya-metodika-i-realizaciya.html >)